WHaffmans/webserv-tester/README.md

 The framework provides detailed logging:

 - Console output: Concise test results with colorful indicators
-- List of fails: Separate log files for failed tests with details
 - Log files: Detailed information stored in `logs/` directory
 - Test source code: For single test runs, the test source code is included in the logs for easier debugging